idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Speech recognition is quite lacking in GNU/Linux.
 At present, few options compare to Nuance’s Dragon Naturally Speaking, which does not run natively.

-Some solutions, such as the [Voice notebook](https://voicenotebook.com/), use Google Speech API, which also used in Google Docs (CafeTran offers a [solution](https://cafetran.freshdesk.com/support/solutions/folders/6000225250) to take advantage of that).
+Some solutions, such as the [Voice notebook](https://voicenotebook.com/), use Google Speech API, which also is used in Google Docs (CafeTran offers a [solution](https://cafetran.freshdesk.com/support/solutions/folders/6000225250) to take advantage of that).

 ## Text-to-speech (TTS)